TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 Once you have your domain, you need to point it to your project.
 The provider you are using will have exhaustive documentation on using custom domain names on their platform.

 ### Our Recommended PaaS Services
 Choosing a PaaS provider was once a simple decision.
-Heroku had a free tier that gave you everything needed to host as many small app's as you wanted.
-But, they, unfortunately, discontinued their free tier in 2022.
+Heroku had a free tier that gave you everything needed to host as many small apps as you wanted.
+Unfortunately, they discontinued their free tier in 2022.

 Luckily, there are still plenty of other great options out there.
 The downside is they all have very limited free tiers.
 For this reason, and to accommodate as many of our learners as possible, we're going to recommend a range of options instead of just one.